Do you believe everything they want you to believe? Take responsibility yourself, and always apply a healthy dose of suspicion when surfing.

 Protecting against Phishing and Social Engineering

-With phishing, fraudsters will try to win your trust by for instance impersonating your financial institution in e-mails or on the telephone, to try and lure you to a website with the help of a link which looks almost identical to the ones used by your financial institution.
+When phishing, fraudsters employ e-mails, text messages, chat messages or phone calls to attempt and gain your trust, for instance by pretending to work for your financial institution and providing you with a link to lure you to a website which looks very similar to the one of your actual financial institution.
 If you fall for this and provide them with your access data, these fraudsters can then clear out your bank account.

 Or there are fraudulent support calls, where a purported Microsoft employee or IT support company contacts you to then try and gain access to your device.